Invisalign Invisible Braces: Your Questions Answered (US and UK)

 What are invisible braces?

 The term ‘invisible braces’ refers to a way of straightening teeth that uses a series of clear plastic aligners (also known as ‘trays’) to gradually move teeth into the alignment.
 You may also hear them called ‘removable braces’, although the correct term is ‘clear aligners’.

 Although they aren’t completely invisible, they use advanced technology which makes them barely detectable.
-Most people can’t spot that someone is wearing braces that use clear aligners until they are told.
+Most people can’t spot that someone is wearing clear aligners until they are told.

-The best-known type of invisible brace in the UK is Invisalign, but other similar brands are also available.
+The best-known type of invisible brace in the UK is the Invisalign system, but other similar brands are also available.
 If you’re wondering how to choose between the different types of invisible brace, we’ll cover these later in more detail.

 Teeth aligners can be used to treat a range of mild and moderate tooth alignment problems, including: